butayama/flasky/manuals/ssl-certificate.md

 # certbot successful certification
 uwes@hpi5:~$ ssh uwe@139.162.152.56
-Linux pumuckel 4.9.0-12-amd64 #1 SMP Debian 4.9.210-1 (2020-01-20) x86_64

-The programs included with the Debian GNU/Linux system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-Last login: Thu Mar 26 23:49:35 2020 from 91.33.168.29
-(3.8.1/envs/flasky) ➜  flasky git:(linode-deploy) ✗ sudo certbot -nginx
-[sudo] password for uwe:
-usage:
-  certbot [SUBCOMMAND] [options] [-d DOMAIN] [-d DOMAIN] ...

-Certbot can obtain and install HTTPS/TLS/SSL certificates.
-By default, it will attempt to use a webserver both for obtaining and installing the certificate.
-certbot: error: argument -n/--non-interactive/--noninteractive: ignored explicit argument 'ginx' (3.8.1/envs/flasky) ➜  flasky git:(linode-deploy) ✗ sudo certbot --nginx
+(3.8.1/envs/flasky) ➜  flasky git:(linode-deploy) ✗ sudo certbot --nginx
 Saving debug log to /var/log/letsencrypt/letsencrypt.log Plugins selected: Authenticator nginx, Installer nginx